cypherium/uniswap-contracts-cypherium/README.md

-# Deploy Uniswap V2 to Cypherium
+# Deploy contracts of Uniswap V2 to Cypherium

 This is a Hardhat setup to deploy the necessary contracts of Uniswap.
 ## Generate an account and Get test tokens